google/dive/README.md

 ### GFXR Replay

+Ensure the device is rooted with `adb root`

 First, push the GFXR capture to the device or find the path where it is located on the device.

+TIP: Push the file to the standard Android Download directory: `/storage/emulated/0/Download/`

 If multiple Android Devices are connected, set the enviroment variable `ANDROID_SERIAL` to the device serial in preparation for the GFXR replay script.